pluralsight/guides/draft/other/push-notifications-with-firebase-cloud-messaging/article.md

 <img src="https://docs.centroida.co/wp-content/uploads/2017/05/postman_body-1.png" alt="" width="967" height="283" class="alignnone size-full wp-image-754" />

 In the body of your request you need to specify the "<b>to</b>" field in order to send a notification to the targeted device.
-It's value is the fore-mentioned <b>Firebase token</b> that your device obtains in MyFirebaseInstanceIDService.
+It's value is the fore-mentioned <b>Firebase token</b> that your device obtains in <mark>MyFirebaseInstanceIDService</mark>.
 You can retrieve it from the log message or directly from the shared preferences.
 In the data payload you can specify all kinds of key-value pairs that would suit your application needs.

 Now that we can send and test notifications, let's make them fancier.
 First let's add a click functionality for the notification: